EthanSNAU/CS386_project/Deliverables/Deliverable02.md

 - The system displays an error message
 - The system allows the musician to correct the values and try again

+**Use Case:** Log in <br>
+**Actors:** Musician <br>
+**Description:** The musician authenticates with the system to access features requiring an account <br>

+**Pre-Condition:**

+- The musician enters the website

+**Post-Condition:**

+- The musician is able to log into their account and can access all features tied to the account

+**Main flow:**

+- The musician selects "Log In" option
+- The system prompts for username/email and password
+- The musician enters valid credentials
+- The system verifies the credentials
+- The musician gains access to their account

+**Alternative flows:**

+3a.
+Invalid credentials provided

+- The system displays an error message
+- The system allows the musician to retry

+3b.
+Forgot password selected

+- The system directs the musician to password recovery

+3c.
+Sign up selected

+- The system directs the musician to create a new account
+- The musician provides their credentials
+- The system validates these credentials
+- The system brings the musician to the log in screen to log in